RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 ### Initial Access

-Next, we've got to take out the way that they got in.
-You can actually see a note in \development\index.html aknowledging they we're warned about this.
+First, we've got to take out the way that they got in.
+You can actually see a note in \development\index.html aknowledging they were warned about this.

 ```html
 <!-- Muiri tells me this is insecure, I only learnt PHP this week so maybe I should let him fix it?
 Something about php eye en eye? -->
 ```

 1. Add a login where only admins can upload, and make sure that it cannot be bruteforced.
-2. Disallow file extensions that will not be uploaded in uploads.php code, it currently allows any file type.
+2. Disallow file extensions that will not be uploaded in uploads.php, it currently allows any file type.

 ### Privilege Escalation

-James should only have have access to run the commands needed, not all commands.
+James should only have have access to run the commands needed as root, not all commands.

 Clean the bash in /home/james directory.
 It has .suid_bash along with .overpass, which were both used for escalation.
 It also contains the ssh-backdoor.